+The description of a new section Curve:ChillerPartLoadCustom needs to be added into “Group – Performance Curves” (before section “Performance Curve Outputs” and after section “Curve:CubicLinear”, around Page 1834) ___Rongpeng Zhang, Feb.
+19, 2015

 Curve:ChillerPartLoadCustom

 A custom chiller part-load performance curve is a function of three independent variables, i.e., x, y, and z.
 Input consists of the curve name, the twelve coefficients, and min and max values for each of the independent variables.
 Optional inputs for curve minimum and maximum may be used to limit the output of the performance curve.